GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- We must give ownership of the certs to Gluu, with the exception of `oxauth-keys.j*` which need to be owned by jetty
+- Change ownership of the certificates to Gluu, with the exception of `oxauth-keys.j*` which need to be owned by Jetty

 - On the server, the certificates were just transferred to: